 If possible, avoid making your northbound crossing between 6 and 10 p.m. on the weekend, as this is usually the busiest period.
 Also, note going back into the U.S. typically takes longer, so plan accordingly.

 July, August, and September are the busiest months.
-Of course, they’re also the nicest weather-wise, but it is something to consider when deciding when to take your Seattle to Vancouver drive.
+Of course, they’re also the nicest weather-wise, but it is something to consider when deciding when to take your road trip.
+If you do the drive in April, you have the opportunity to stop at the Skagit Valley Tulip Festival in Mount Vernon, not far from Seattle and just east of La Conner.

 Another factor to keep in mind is both Emerald City and Vancouver are notoriously jammed during rush hour.
-If you’re doing this Seattle to Vancouver road trip during the week, avoid traveling at peak times to avoid wasting time inching down the highway amid a deluge of car horns when you could be out exploring.
+If you’re doing this road trip from Seattle to Vancouver during the week, avoid traveling at peak times to avoid wasting time inching down the highway amid a deluge of car horns when you could be out exploring.

 Obviously, most people will need a passport to cross this international border, like any other.
 But if you are a U.S. citizen and resident of Washington state, Minnesota, South Dakota, Michigan, New York, or Vermont with an Enhanced Identification Card (EIC) or Enhanced Driver’s License (EDL), you can pass from the U.S. into Canada without a passport.